NOVEMBER

 November 8

-1718 -- Twenty-two members (accounts vary a bit) of Stede Bonnet's crew were hanged at what is now White Point Gardens.
+1718 -- Twenty-two members (accounts vary a bit) of Stede Bonnet's crew were hanged at or near White Point Garden.

 November 10